nicolasbeauvais/vue-social-sharing/CONTRIBUTING.md

 ### Work Step Example
 - Fork the repository from [nicolasbeauvais/vue-social-sharing](https://github.com/nicolasbeauvais/vue-social-sharing) !
-- Create your topic branch from `dev`: `git branch my-new-topic origin/dev`
+- Create your topic branch from `master`: `git branch my-new-topic origin/master`
 - Add codes and pass tests !
 - Commit your changes: `git commit -am 'Add some topic'`
 - Push to the branch: `git push origin my-new-topic`
-- Submit a pull request to `dev` branch of `nicolasbeauvais/vue-social-sharing` repository !
+- Submit a pull request to `master` branch of `nicolasbeauvais/vue-social-sharing` repository !

 ## Development Setup